-You’ve been locked down for a year with the one you love.
-You have your daily routine figured out but after a year of being stuck in Groundhog Day, you are looking forward to mixing things up again.
-After the year we’ve all had, traveling around the world just might be the ticket.
+Are you and your partner looking forward to mix things up?
+After these past few years, traveling around the world just might be the ticket.
 And traveling with your partner is something that is close to our hearts.
-Dave and I have been married for 24 years.
-We have travelled extensively since 2000 and for 8 of those years we were one the road 24/7.
-Let me tell you a secret, we’ve had a blast!
+Dave and I have been married for 25 years.
+We have traveled extensively since 2000 and for 8 of those years, we were on the road 24/7.
+Let me tell you a secret, we’ve had a blast traveling as a couple!

 Tips for Traveling as a Couple